 Secondary aortoenteric fistulas are seen as a complication of aortic reconstructive surgery with or without the placement of an aortic stent-graft.
 Secondary fistulas that result from perigraft infection may occur between 2 weeks and 10 years after surgery.

-In this case, the patient had generalised abdominal pain with the incidental finding of a pulsatile abdominal mass.
+In this case, the patient had generalized abdominal pain with the incidental finding of a pulsatile abdominal mass.

 A diagnosis of primary aortoenteric fistula has been made based on the CT findings.